dice-roller/rpg-dice-roller/docs/contributing/readme.md

 If there aren't any flagged as `help wanted` that doesn't mean we don't want your help!
 Generally, we're happy for people to dig into any ticket that hasn't been assigned to someone.
 A ticket that has been assigned means that someone else is working on it.

-So have a look around the open tickets and see if you feel as though you can help with ny of them.
+So have a look around the open tickets and see if you feel as though you can help with any of them.

 If you've got an idea for a feature, but there isn't a ticket for it, feel free to [create one](#suggesting-improvements-and-new-features) and assign it to yourself.
 This way, it's easier to keep track on what is being worked on, and we can try to ensure that multiple people aren't unknowingly working on the same thing.